 401(k) / Traditional IRA

 An account funded with pre-tax dollars.
 Contributions reduce taxable income today, but all withdrawals in retirement are taxed as ordinary income.
-Required Minimum Distributions begin at age 73.
+Required Minimum Distributions begin at age 73 (or 75 for those born January 1, 1960 or later).
 Large pre-tax balances can create substantial future tax obligations — both for the account owner and for heirs who must deplete inherited accounts within 10 years under current law.

 Tax-Free